To sign up for my Go Vegan For 30 Days program for just $1/day, click here.

 … Is ultimately your decision.
 My goal is to empower you with the knowledge and tools to take charge of your health.
 Whether you decide to stand by your nutritional yeast, occasionally partake, or choose to avoid, I hope this article has helped you make an informed decision.

-If you are interested in 30 days of clean, delicious, vegan recipes and meal plans – as well as tips and motivation – you can sign up here for free!
+If you are interested in 30 days of clean, delicious, vegan recipes and meal plans – as well as tips and motivation – you can sign up here!
 It’s never too late to join.
 Post your progress and tag me on Instagram @amberbodilyhealth so I can cheer you on!